-You can play all gambling games with bitcoins: casino, betting, poker, Roulette, Blackjack… Anything!
+You can play all gambling games with bitcoins: casino, sports betting, poker, Roulette, Blackjack… Anything!

-Things are different now.
+Things are different now in 2017.
 Even some of the best known online gambling sites, like Bodog, are starting to accept bitcoins.
-For us players, this is great news, as we now have access to biggest and the best online games.
+For us gamblers, this is great news, as we now have access to biggest and the best online games.

 You can play the best online slots in bitcoins.
-These games are not created by the casino, but by the biggest names in online gambling: Microgaming and Netent.
-These are multi-billion dollar companies, that wouldn’t let low-quality or blacklisted casinos to feature their games.
-You find both Microgaming and Netent slots in bitcoins at Bitcasino.io.
+These games are not made by the casino where you play at, but by the biggest names in online gambling: Microgaming, Netent, SoftSwiss and other big-name game developers.
+These are multi-billion dollar companies that wouldn’t let low-quality or blacklisted casinos feature their games.
+You’ll find both Microgaming and Netent slots in bitcoins at Bitcasino.io.

 The same goes for betting and casino games like Roulette and Blackjack.
 New bitcoin casinos run the biggest game providers versions of these games, which keeps things legit and fair.
-For example, at Bodog, you (obviously!) get to play Bodog’s sports betting.
+For example, at Bodog, you get to gamble at Bodog’s sportsbook in BTC.
 The betting at Bitcasino.io is provided by one of the biggest bookmakers (SBTech Betting).